Aliases for HSPB1 Gene

 GeneCards Summary for HSPB1 Gene

 HSPB1 (Heat Shock Protein Family B (Small) Member 1) is a Protein Coding gene.
 Diseases associated with HSPB1 include Charcot-Marie-Tooth Disease, Axonal, Type 2F and Neuronopathy, Distal Hereditary Motor, Type Iib.
-Among its related pathways are Regulation of degradation of deltaF508 CFTR in CF and Apoptosis and survival Caspase cascade.
+Among its related pathways are Apoptosis Modulation and Signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.
-An important paralog of this gene is CRYAA2.
+An important paralog of this gene is CRYAB.